 To make this enchilada recipe, here’s what you need:

 - Tortillas: I typically use store-bought corn tortillas, but you could also use flour tortillas if you prefer.
-If you want to make your own, here’s a recipe for homemade corn tortillas and easy flour tortillas.
+If you want to make your own, here’s a recipe for homemade corn tortillas and flour tortillas.

 - Shredded Chicken: You can use any leftover shredded chicken you have in the fridge.
 If you don’t have any, here’s an easy recipe for shredded chicken that you can make right at home.
 If you don’t have time to make your own, I recommend buying a cooked rotisserie chicken from the grocery store and shredding it at home.